Close

 The T-LCM Pedals are Thrustmaster’s first move into the load cell pedal market.
 However, they still bring their reasonable pricing and high-quality design.

-In terms of features, the main area of interest is the new addition of the loadcell on the brake pedal.
-The load cell can take up to 100 kg of pressure, allowing you to get lots of force through the pedal just like a real-life brake pedal.
-With the load cell, six different springs can be swapped out to ensure you can get the pedal feel that suits you best and works best for the sim rig the pedals are mounted in.
-With this, the throttle and clutch also come with magnetic HallEffect sensors that ensure that the pedals are long-lasting while still maintaining high-resolution input measurements.
+In terms of features, the main area of interest is the new addition of the load cell on the brake pedal.
+The load cell can take up to 100 kilograms of pressure, allowing you to put a huge amount of force through the pedal set just like a real-life brake pedal.

 Fanatec Clubsport V3 Pedals